Welcome to the greatest game of all – Cricket. This site will help explain to an absolute beginner some of the basic rules of cricket.

-- Bowled – Cricket rules state that if the ball is bowled and hits the striking batsman’s wickets the batsman is given out (as long as at least one bail is removed by the ball).
-It does not matter whether the ball has touched the batsman’s bat, gloves, body or any other part of the batsman.
-However the ball is not allowed to have touched another player or umpire before hitting the wickets.
+Cricket rules state that if the ball is bowled and hits the striking batsman’s wickets the batsman is given out.
+However, the ball is not allowed to have touched another player or umpire before hitting the wickets.

 The oldest and most prestigious is Test cricket.
-Test matches last for a maximum of five days, playing from about 11:00am until 6:00pm, bowling 90 overs in a day, with two breaks for lunch and tea.
+Test matches last for a maximum of five days.
+Playing from about 10:30 am until 6:00 pm.
+Bowling 90 overs in a day, with two breaks for lunch and tea.
 (Quite obviously, cricket was invented in England.)

 In one-day cricket, each team bats once, for 50 overs each, lasting roughly from 1 p.m. until 10 p.m.
 If a team loses all 10 of its wickets before the 50 overs is up, that’s the end of the innings, but there’s no reward or bonus for having wickets in hand at the end of its 50 overs.